stuartjwright/fantasy-football-app/report/060-implementation.md

 ## Development Process

 The implementation phase involved taking one user story at a time, and implementing all that was required to make some minimal functional version of that user story a reality.
 This would typically involve work on the database, backend application logic and the user interface.
-At this point, some testing was carried out to ensure the feature was working as intended, and usually a few more similar cycles would follow before the feature could be considered to be working as intended.
+At this point, some testing was carried out to ensure the feature was functioning correctly, and usually a few more similar cycles would follow before the feature could be considered to be working as intended.

 Work was completed in approximately the following order:

 * Login system for users to create account, log in and log out.
-* Funtionality to allow users to create and join leagues.
+* Functionality to allow users to create and join leagues.
 * The auction.
 * The post-auction section.

-For each stage, work was typically done on the backend first so that each endpoint was returning the correct data for each type of request it might receive.
+For each stage, work was typically done on the backend first so that each endpoint was returning the correct data for requests it might receive.
 This made development of the frontend significantly easier.

 ## Development Tools